SAP/luigi/docs/navigation-parameters-reference.md

 ### columns
 - **type**: number
 - **description**: gives the possibility to define a number of columns to display products.
-It may be 3 or 4 columns.
+It may be 3 or 4 columns or `'auto'`.
 If nothing is specified, it is 4 columns by default.
+Parameter `columns: 'auto'` sets the number of columns to 3, if the entitites amount  **productSwitcher** equal or less than 6.
+If it will be more than 6, the number of columns will be automatically adjusted to 4.

 ### items
 - **type**: array